jakubro/dotfiles/README.md

 - Shell starts in a predefined directory ([`INITIAL_CWD` in `~\.env`](.env.sample)).
 - Displays current time.
-- Displays currently activated Python virtual environment (venv or conda).
+- Displays explicit name of the current shell.
+(Set `$env:PSPromptName` to name the shell.)
-- Displays currently activated Node.js interpreter.
-(Use `node-activate <version>` to switch between interpreters.)
+- Displays currently activated Python virtual environment and Node.js interpreter.
 - Displays current AWS CLI profile.
 (Set `$env:AWS_DEFAULT_PROFILE` to switch between profiles.)
 - Displays only name of the current directory, and not its full path (configurable via [`$env:PSPromptSettings.FullPath`](prompt.psm1)).
 - Displays git status - working tree state, current branch and number of commits behind and ahead.